sigridveronica/HLF-FAL/README.md

 ```
 **Step 2: Configure Channel Artifacts**

+1. Edit the configtx.yaml File: Modify the configtx.yaml file to include your new organizations.
+You can use the structure in /test-network/addOrg3/configtx.yaml as a reference.
+Define each organization under the Organizations: section.

 *Channel Configuration:*
 Channels are defined in the configtx.yaml file.
 You'll need to define your channels and which organizations are part of each channel.